edelgrace/blog/content/post/2011-08-30-dir-en-grey-challenge-day-16.md

 Oh God.
 Don't ask me this.
 Brb I'll be hunting through lyric sites forever.
 Anyway, immediately, _我、闇とて。。。_ came in my head.
 Here is the translation:

-_It's easy to stop breathing&#8230;but I just want to feel you just a little more
+_It's easy to stop breathing...but I just want to feel you just a little more

 Will you allow me to live?